xkitz7/knu/config/README.DEBUG-kernel.txt

-This directory contains a universal DEBUG kernel, built for 32-bit and 64-bit Intel.
+﻿This directory contains a universal DEBUG kernel, built for 32-bit and 64-bit Intel.
 It includes a dSYM bundle for remote kernel debugging and live kernel debugging.